mindyng/Technical-Assessments/README.md

-# Secret
-Other Take-Home solutions:

-:pill: .:NURX (Health Tech)

-as well as technical assessments and independent analyses
+Some Take-Home solutions with independent analyses